tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Most of this team should look familiar to you aside from Matumbaman instead of MidOne.
-Funny enough, Matu was actually planning on taking a break from Dota after a disappointing TI9 on Chaos.
-But when the Estonian president calls, you answer.
+**How did this roster happen?** If you recall five thousand paragraphs ago, I spoke about Taiga being a former fixture of this roster.
+He and qojqva were swapped out for Zai and Matumbaman this year.
+Along the way, the Blitz Cinematic Universe expanded to give Jerax a forever home as a coach after leaving EG.

 **How was their DPC year?** 890 points